-Supplementary Register Regulation
+Supplementary Registry Regulation

-The Supplementary Register Regulation plays an important role in the implementation of the Citizen Card concept as it enables natural persons and other involved parties who, due to legal restrictions, are not permitted to be entered into the primary registers, to be registered in the supplementary register.
+The Supplementary Registry Regulation plays an important role in the implementation of the Citizen Card concept, as it enables natural persons and other involved parties who, due to legal restrictions, are not permitted to be entered into the primary registries, to be registered in the Supplementary Registry.

-The Supplementary Register is comprised of two registers: one for natural persons and one for other concerned parties.
-The eGovernment Act allows the SourcePIN Register Authority to take over the duties of service provider from the Ministry of Interior for the supplementary register for natural persons and from the Ministry of Finance for the second supplementary register.
+The Supplementary Registry is comprised of two registries: one for natural persons and one for other concerned parties.
+The eGovernment Act allows the SourcePIN Registry Authority to take over the duties of service provider from the Ministry of Interior for the Supplementary Registry for natural persons and from the Ministry of Finance for the second Supplementary Registry.

-An amendment of the SourcePIN Register Regulation and the Supplementary Register Regulation regarding the transition from the current Citizen Card system to ID Austria (eID) is currently in preparation and the new Regulation will be enacted in the first half of 2022.
+The Supplementary Registry Regulation 2022 regarding the transition from the current Citizen Card system to ID Austria (eID) was enacted in June 2022.